 Contractual Repayment is paying your debt back as you agreed per the contract you signed.
 Repaying your debts according to the terms under which you borrowed the money will cost you the least and leave you with the best possible credit.
 This option does not mean “just make the minimum payments”.
 Always pay more than the minimum, based on your budget, to reduce your debt as fast as possible.

-If all you can afford to do is pay the minimum or if savings is not part of your budget, then you are one emergency away from falling behind.
+If all you can afford to do is pay the minimum or if savings are not part of your budget, then you are one emergency away from falling behind.
 If this is the case, I recommend calling A Debt Coach to help review your financial situation.

 Budget Revision can hold the key to debt freedom.
 Having complete control of your expenses can open up income to pay down debt quicker.
 I can’t stress enough how important a workable budget is.
 Without one your spending will control you instead of you controlling your spending.